Artin-Schreier quandles of involutions in absolute Galois groups: Number fields

 \section{Number fields}

 The prime field~$F=\bbQ$ of rational numbers is formally real but not real closed.
 It has a unique ordering.
-In other words, the real spectrum~$\Ord(\bbQ)$ is a singleton, and all involutions in its absolute Galois group~$\Gal(\bbQ)$ form one conjugacy class.
-If we choose any involution~\hbox{$\sigma\in\AS(\bbQ)$}, then conjugation gives a homeomorphism~\hbox{$\Gal(\bbQ)/\langle\sigma\rangle\cong\AS(\bbQ)$}.
+In other words, the real spectrum~$\Ord(\bbQ)$ is a singleton, and all involutions in the absolute Galois group~$\Gal(\bbQ)$ form one conjugacy class.
+If we choose any involution~\hbox{$\sigma\in\AS(\bbQ)$}, then conjugation induces a homeo\-morphism~\hbox{$\Gal(\bbQ)/\langle\sigma\rangle\cong\AS(\bbQ)$}, via~$g\mapsto g\sigma g^{-1}$, where the subgroup~$\langle\sigma\rangle$ is the centraliser of the involution~$\sigma$~(see Lemma~\ref{lem:centraliser}).
 In particular, there are uncountably many involutions inside~$\Gal(\bbQ)$, and the topology is reasonably well understood.
 In contrast, the algebraic structure of the Artin--Schreier quandle~$\AS(\bbQ)$ supported on it is much more interesting:

-\begin{theorem} The Artin--Schreier quandle~$\AS(\bbQ)$ of the rational number field~$\bbQ$ is a free pro-finite involutory quandle.
+\begin{theorem} The Artin--Schreier quandle~$\AS(\bbQ)$ of the rational number field~$\bbQ$ is a free profinite involutory quandle.
 A basis is given by a Cantor space of involutions inside~$\Gal(\bbQ)$. \end{theorem}

-Informally, this result says that the Artin--Schreier quandle~$\AS(\bbQ)$ is algebraically as complicated as possible, given the constraints of being an involutory quandle.
+This result indicates that the Artin--Schreier quandle~$\AS(\bbQ)$ is algebraically as complicated as possible, given the constraints of being an involutory quandle.
 Unfortunately, the proof will not display an explicit Cantor space inside~$\Gal(\bbQ)$ that is a basis for it.
-Instead, it implicitly uses Brouwer's characterisation~\cite{Brouwer} of the Cantor space: every pro-finite space that meets the minimum requirements (i.e., it has to be non-empty, second countable, and does not have an isolated point) is homeomorphic to it.
+Instead, it implicitly uses Brouwer's characterisation~\cite{Brouwer} of the Cantor space: Every profinite space that meets the minimum requirements (i.e., it has to be non-empty, second countable, and does not have an isolated point) is homeomorphic to it.